caccabludestroyer4000-ui/VoidOS/README.md

 ⚠️ Disclaimer
 VoidOS is not affiliated with, sponsored by, or endorsed by Microsoft Corporation.
 Windows is a registered trademark of Microsoft.
 Use at your own risk.
-The ISO isnt out and it will be finished
+The ISO isnt out and it will be finished.

-IMPORTANT
+Creator of the custom ISO: CrimixOfficial

-im not making the ISO my friend is making and im helping him to do everything else like the website the account on socials etc and i cant add him because he dont have github
+tester, website maker, etc.: caccabludestroyer4000-ui

 https://github.com/caccabludestroyer4000-ui/VoidOS